 The Group hosting CSE shall perform the following steps in order:

-Validate if the notification is sent from its own member resources when it gets a notification at the notificationURI.
+Validate if the notification or the aggregated notification has been sent from one of its own member resources when it gets a notification at the notificationURI.
 The group hosting CSE shall return a response primitive with the Response Status Code indicating "ORIGINATOR_HAS_NO_PRIVILEGE" error if the validation fails.

 Upon successful validation, the group hosting CSE shall collect notification requests targeted at the same subscriber according to the notificationForwardingURI element of each notification data object.
 The group hosting CSE shall aggregate the notification requests into an aggregatedNotification element of the notification data object.
+If the group hosting CSE receives an aggregated notification from a group member then it shall extract the notifications contained in that aggregated notification and insert them into the aggregatedNotification element (aggregatedNotification(s) are not nested).
 The timing of aggregation is done as per the group hosting CSE's local policy which is out of scope of the present document.

 Send the aggregated notification to the notificationURI according to the notificationForwardingURI element in the notification data object.
 In case the group hosting CSE is member of another group hosting CSE through which the subscription is created, the notification request shall be sent according to the mapping of the notificationURI of the two group hosting CSEs.
 When aggregating the notification requests, the group hosting CSE may utilize the Request Expiration Timestamp parameter of the notification request primitive to determine the time by which the aggregated notifications need to be sent.